shai-github/cli/README.md

 cargo run to sample.txt > output.txt
 ```

-This will result in the following results in the `output.txt` file
+This will result in the following lines stored in the `output.txt` file

 ```
 Searching for to in file sample.txt